joeroe/rpaleoclim/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rpaleoclim: an R interface for *PaleoClim* paleoclimate data
+# rpaleoclim: download paleoclimate data from PaleoClim in R

 <!-- badges: start -->